osandov/drgn/docs/api_reference.rst

     :func:`round()`, and :meth:`list subscripting <object.__getitem__>`).

-    Object attributes and methods are named with a trailing underscore to avoid conflicting with structure or union members.
+    Object attributes and methods are named with a trailing underscore to avoid conflicting with structure, union, or class members.
 The attributes and methods always take precedence; use :meth:`member_()` if there is a conflict.

     Objects are usually obtained directly from a :class:`Program`, but they can be constructed manually, as well (for example, if you got a variable